JoelLucaAdams/RedditBot/README.md

-# RedditDownloadBot
+# RedditBot

-A discord bot that takes a Reddit link to a video and combines the video and audio into a single file and sends it back to the Discord server
+A discord bot that takes a Reddit link to a video and combines the video and audio into a single file and sends it back to the Discord server.
+Cannot usually send videos that are longer than 10-15 seconds due to Discord file limit of 4mb

 ## Setup